anonymicml2026/icml_8229/README.md

 ![Figure R2: Final success rate comparison across tasks.](jax-gcrl-res/icml_bar_chart.png) *Figure R2.
 Final success rate across all methods and tasks.
 Within each task, X+GCHR (darker bar) consistently outperforms the corresponding baseline X and X+HER.*

-**Key observations:**

-**(1) GCHR is backbone-agnostic.** GCHR improves CRL (+31% avg), SAC+HER (+33% avg), and TD3+HER (+36% avg) — three fundamentally different algorithm families.
-This validates GCHR as a general bootstrapping mechanism, not an algorithm-specific trick.

-**(2) GCHR is complementary to CRL.** CRL+GCHR outperforms CRL on all 5 tasks.
-Since CRL is among the strongest modern GCRL baselines (and underlies the 1000-Layer Networks paper requested by Reviewer UQ5F), this demonstrates that our policy-space regularization provides orthogonal benefits to representation-learning approaches.

-**(3) GCHR avoids HER failure modes.** On Ant Soccer, HER catastrophically degrades both SAC (0.449→0.002) and TD3 (0.357→0.000).
-GCHR maintains performance close to the no-HER baseline (SAC+GCHR: 0.387, TD3+GCHR: 0.360) while still benefiting from hindsight on other tasks.
-This robustness arises because our compositional prior aggregates diverse behaviors rather than memorizing specific trajectories.

 ### (b) Image-Based and Visual Manipulation Tasks